Update: I've done a new examination of Bluetooth devices and latency in 2019, check it out here.

 I've linked a YouTube video in the post title which shows the tests from which I gathered that data.
 Keyboard clicks are heard a fair amount of time after the actual key gets pressed, which is irritating.
-While Tapt seems to have slightly lower latency than the iOS keyboard, it’s still very disorienting hearing the lag between my finger-tapping and the notes getting played (and it makes the game really, really tough, not in a good way).
-It’s unfortunate that this is the case, if Bluetooth audio is to be the norm.
-I’m keen to try out AirPods once they’re available, though even if they have surprisingly low latency, there will still be a wide range of Bluetooth devices in use, each with varying degrees of latency.
+While Tapt seems to have slightly lower latency than the iOS keyboard, it's still very disorienting hearing the lag between my finger-tapping and the notes getting played (and it makes the game really, really tough, not in a good way).
+It's unfortunate that this is the case, if Bluetooth audio is to be the norm.
+I'm keen to try out AirPods once they're available, though even if they have surprisingly low latency, there will still be a wide range of Bluetooth devices in use, each with varying degrees of latency.
 It seems like the problem needs to be tackled in the Bluetooth standard itself (or some other wireless audio standard), if latency is to be reduced to the point where these issues go away completely.

 Update (15/09/16):This is also a significant problem for VoiceOver users.
 I had only considered audio as a feedback mechanism, but when you need to wait for a sound before you can actually do something, 200ms+ of delay every time must get frustrating very fast.